 Are you ready for some chocolate?!
-Instant Pot Chocolate Fudge Brownie Cake with toasted walnuts will be a dessert that impresses everyone at the table and makes your chocolate lovers very happy.
+This Chocolate fudge inspired Instant Pot brownie cake with toasted walnuts will be a dessert that impresses everyone at the table and makes your chocolate lovers very happy.
 This recipe is from The Ultimate Instant Pot Cookbook.

 Is it a brownie or is it a cake?
 Does it really matter?
 It’s chocolate!